-The fair value also includes the adjustment for any future litigation risk, Please refer to note 3 for further details.
-There has been no change in the valuation technique from last year.
+The fair value also includes the adjustment for any future litigation risk.
+Please refer to note 3 for further details.

+There has been no change in the valuation technique from last year and there has been no transfer between levels during either the current year or the previous year.